infominer33/infominer33.github.io/README.md

 \#security-tokens, #identity-did, #finance, #payment-processing, #institutional-derivitives, #prediction-markets, #dao, #fiat-onramp, #publishing, #united-nations, #government, #voting, #supplychain, #social-media, #music, #art-collectibles, #iot, #ai, #intellectual-propery, #games, #energy, #services, #marketplaces, #notary, #criminal, #bots, #utility, #china, #crypto-selfregulation

 ### **[crypt0library.net](http://crypt0library.net)**

+## Services Available

+I have plenty of interesting personal projects, and put a ton of effort into everything I work on.
+So, while I'm open to opportunities, the number of clients I'm available to work with is limited.

+Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.

+(<code>See <a href="https://github.com/infominer33/awesome-decentralized-id">/awesome-decentralized-id</a> and <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity"><em>Hyperledger Indy —The Future of Decentralized Identity</em></a></code>)

+I'm also quite interested in creating a [series of articles](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) on the history surrounding Bitcoin.
+If you want Bitcoin content on your site, please contact me.
+My rates are negotiable.

 ## Tips Appreciated [**^**](#contents)